-What to do when you see this PHP Update Required
+Why do I see this PHP Update Required

-So why is WordPress recommending it so heavily?
+So why is WordPress recommending the update so heavily?

 Because they have no way to confirm which way you installed PHP they err on the side of caution.
 Which is fair enough, it is important that people running out of date versions are warned about the consequences.
 What is frustrating is that the WordPress check does not try a little harder to see if you are running a packaged OS version of PHP.
 If so then they could dispense with the alarming warnings and know that PHP was indeed up to date and the most stable configuration.

 Anyway, it is still important you update the PHP version as the years go by… not just for security improvements, but also because all your plugins you’re using stay working right.
 Each plugin is made by different people, and they all play together like different instruments in an orchestra.
 By keeping your PHP up to date, you ensure the best chances that each plugin will work as it was designed and tested, because the developers making them often do not have time to test things on old versions of PHP.

 OK, So how to change the PHP version and make the warning go away?

 We handle that for you!
 Please make a support ticket where you identify which site you are using and ask for the PHP version to be upgraded.

 We will take a quick look to ensure it doesn’t look like there will be problems, than change it for you and ask you to test.